danielaparker/jsoncons/doc/ref/jmespath/jmespath.md

 #### jmespath_expression

 A [jsoncons::jmespath::jmespath_expression](jmespath_expression.md)
-represents the compiled form of a JMESPath expression.
+represents the compiled form of a JMESPath string.
 It allows you to evaluate a single compiled expression on multiple JSON documents.
 A `jmespath_expression` is immutable and thread-safe.